Ahmed-Elkomy/chicago-bikeshare-data-analysis/README.md

 # us-bikeshare-data-analysis

-This is interactive too for applying deep data analysis on US bike share.
+This is interactive tool for applying deep data analysis on US bike share.
 It was part from Udacity nano-degree projects that I have finished and submitted.

 You can find the details of the project below:
 ----------------------------------------------